IvS-KULeuven/ComboCode/README.md

 ## Requirements
 Currently the code has been tested to run on Unix-based systems, more specifically Fedora and Mac OS X. In principle, any operating systems that fulfills the requirements listed below should be able to run ComboCode.
 The code runs ons machines with an internal memory of 8 GB, but less is likely fine as well.
 The memory requirements are primarily set by the numerical codes included in ComboCode.

 First and foremost, you require a Python distribution installed on your machine.
 I recommend Anaconda, which allows for very flexible package management.
-If you have the Anaconda distribution installed, you only require the pyfits, PyPDF2 and ephem packages to be installed in addition to the Anaconda basic package. (e.g., run "pip install ephem" in the shell after Anaconda installation)
+Specific packages required to be installed in your python disribution are: pyfits, PyPDF2, h5py and ephem. (e.g., in case of Anaconda, run "pip install ephem" in the shell after Anaconda installation)

 Secondly, we are using git for the version control of the repository.
 Follow the instructions given <a href="https://help.github.com/articles/set-up-git/"> here</a> to set up git on your local machine, after you have created a user account at GitHub.